legoandmars/WhimsicalWeather/README.md

 Made solo over the course of a week for the [2023 Lethal Company Modjam](https://itch.io/jam/2023-lethal-company-modjam).

+**⚠️ WARNING:** This mod features flashing lights that may potentially trigger seizures in people with photosensitive epilepsy.

 ## Features
 When in "Whimsical Vision", this mod has many visual changes, many of which have config options:
 - Custom postprocessing shader